Ricky Williams: 1998

 Williams broke the NCAA Division I-A career rushing record held by Tony Dorsett on November 27, 1998, in a game against Texas A&M, on a 60-yard touchdown run.
 The game was briefly paused while Williams received the game ball and was honored by a group of dignitaries, including Dorsett.
 He finished the game racking up 259 yards on a career-high 44 carries, and also broke the Division I-A career all-purpose yards record with 7,206 yards.
 The record-breaking touchdown was later named the Compaq College Football Play of the Year, and the football used during the play was sent to the College Football Hall of Fame.
-Williams led Division I-A in rushing for the 1998 season with 193.0 yards per game.
+Williams led Division I-A in rushing for the 1998 season with 2,124 yards and 27 touchdowns.
 Williams won his second straight Doak Walker Award, the Walter Camp Award, the Maxwell Award, the Associated Press College Football Player of the Year, the Sporting News College Football Player of the Year, the Best College Football Player ESPY Award, and the Big 12 Conference Offensive Player of the Year awards after the 1998 season.
 He was a unanimous All-America selection for the second straight season.
 He received the 64th Heisman Trophy, becoming the second Texas Longhorn to win this honor, joining Earl Campbell.
 Williams received 2,355 points in the Heisman ballot.
-In the 1999 Cotton Bowl Classic, he set a bowl record with 248 all-purpose yards.
+In the 1999 Cotton Bowl Classic, he set a bowl record with 248 all-purpose yards and was named MVP.
 After the season, he played in the Hula Bowl all-star game.